planet-lia/planet-lia/CONTRIBUTING.md

 Specific colors are not displayed correctly.
 This make it hard to read the printed messages.
 ```

-### Revert
-***NOTE** - If you are not a maintainer you can skip this section as you will most likely never need to revert within a Pull Request.*

-Use revert when a bad commit was pushed to production.
-If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
-In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

 ### Type
 Must be one of the following: